 Fifteen Corrado sons have been approved for breeding in Holstein and his sons, Corofino I, Coriano, Coronado and Clinton have themselves already produced licensed sons.

-By the end of 2006, Corrado I is recorded with 95 progeny who had jumped at an international level.
+By the end of 2006, Corrado I recorded with 95 progeny who had jumped at an international level.

 However Franke Sloothaak suggests that Corrado might be better in the second generation: “Even if I feel that first generation Corrados are not the easiest to use, I am convinced that his second generation products are excellent horses.
 I think that Corrado is good in a second generation breeding paper.”